 Credentials assessment services

 If you are planning to enroll in a college or university program to upgrade your skills, contact the institution in which you plan to study and find out the steps you should take and the credential assessment agency you should use.

 To find more organizations and agencies providing credential evaluation, assessment and qualification recognition services click here.
 You can also visit the Foreign Credentials Referral Office for information, path-finding and referral services on foreign credential recognition to help internationally trained workers like you succeed and put their skills to work in Canada more quickly.

 Physiotherapists are listed by the Canadian Government as one of the high-demand occupations in Canada.
 Employment opportunities for physiotherapists are expected to be good for the next few years.
 While there is a shortage of physiotherapists across all of Canada, the shortage is higher in smaller communities where hospitals and physiotherapy clinics experience difficulty in finding qualified workers.
 Chances of finding employment are considered to be better in these areas.

 The job outlook for the physiotherapy profession in Canada is positive.
 Many jobs are expected to open over the next few years due to both newly created positions as well as a result of some older workers retiring.

 Physiotherapists in Canada are normally employed at hospitals, health care centers, industry and sports organizations, and rehabilitation centres, but opportunities also exist for those wishing to set up private clinics.

-You can visit the Best Employers for New Canadians website to check for hospitals or healthcare centres which you might be interested in.
+You can visit the Canada’s Best Diversity Employers website to check for hospitals or healthcare centres which you might be interested in.
 This special designation recognizes Canada’s best employers for recent immigrants.
 These employers offer interesting programs to assist new Canadians in making the transition to a new workplace — and a new life in Canada.